FINTLabs/fint-flyt-test-instance-gateway/README.md

 ```

 ### Sending error events
 Sending instances is done by sending a post request to ``<service-address>/api/test/instance-gateway/send-error-event``.
-In case a param og the body is not included in the request, a randomly generated value will be created and included in the instance.
+In case a param or the body is not included in the request, a randomly generated value will be created and included in the instance.

 #### Request params
 | Param                            | Type     | Description                       |